Clare Deal

 As I write this, I am returning from Tanna for a second time, eight years on.
 Returning to the place where I lived, laughed, cried and loved eight years later re-awoke this question of benefit for me.

 On walking into the school, I was first met by a painted sign which Catherine and I had done for the school.
 I had completely forgotten about it and was very pleased to see it at the school’s entrance.
-In the room I had lived inn, I had painted a huge parrot which remained on the wall.
-The young, ni Vanuatu girl who now lives there looked astonished, then yelped and whooped when I told her that it was I who had painted the parrot eight years ago.
+In the room I had lived in, I had painted a huge parrot which remained on the wall.
+The young Vanuatu girl who now lives there looked astonished, then yelped and whooped when I told her that it was I who had painted the parrot eight years ago.

 I also met up with Rhonda, a friend and colleague from the school, who filled me in on her life and the lives of all the students I had taught, many of whom are now at university.